Tuesday, September 29, 2009

 • Butter is not a main course.

-About 5 minutes later just as the rest of us are finishing up he comes prancing down the hall in a T-shirt and completely bare bummed asking everyone to check out his new tail.
+About five minutes later, just as the rest of us are finishing up, he comes prancing down the hall in a t-shirt and, completely bare bummed, asks everyone to check out his new tail.
 He had stuck toilet paper in his bum crack and had a long line of it trailing behind him.
-We gave one of those parental, THAT IS TOTALLY INAPPROPRIATE LOOKS AND COMMENTS as we are really trying to stifle the laughs.
+We gave those parental THAT IS TOTALLY INAPPROPRIATE LOOKS AND COMMENTS as we were trying really hard to stifle the laughs.

 Friday, September 11, 2009